Guidelines and Protocols

 Overview of Safety Measures

-Mandatory: Students and staff in grades 3-12 must use face coverings in accordance with CDPH public health guidelines.
-Students may not attend school in person if they fail to comply with California State face covering guidelines.
-If a student/family is unwilling to comply with the public health directive regarding the mandate to wear face coverings, the student will be immediately switched to virtual instruction for the remainder of the school year.
+Mandatory: All students and staff must use face coverings in accordance with CDPH 'Safe School for All' requirements.
+Students may not attend school in person if they fail to comply with State face covering requirements.
+If a student/family is unwilling to comply with the public health directive regarding the mandated face coverings, the student will be immediately switched to virtual instruction for the remainder of the school year.